2020 Green Party of Canada leadership election: Andrew West

 Andrew West, 45, is a lawyer residing in Ottawa, Ontario.
 He holds a degree in Environmental Law from University of Ottawa.
-He is the Green Party of Ontario critic for the Attorney General (2015–present).
+He is the Green Party of Ontario critic for the Attorney General.
 He stood as the provincial candidate in Carleton—Mississippi Mills in 2014, the federal candidate in Kanata—Carleton in 2015 and provincially in 2018, and as the provincial candidate in the 2020 Orléans by-election.